How to run a successful social media campaign in 4 easy steps: Step 1

-Most social media agencies create a plan of action and conduct their research before they run any social media campaign.
+Most social media marketing agencies in Canada create a plan of action and conduct their research before they run any social media campaign.
 As a social media company, we created this blog as your guide on how to create an effective social media plan (aka a strong social media strategy and budget) and how to conduct the right research.
 These steps will not only ensure your campaign is successful, but they will also help you build strong social media management skills.

 Prior to any social media campaign, it is crucial to discuss and write down your campaign strategy.
 By making your team aware of campaign objectives, target audiences and your budget constraints, they are able to share more suitable ideas and create more relevant content.
 Your social media strategy also acts as a measuring tool to determine whether your campaign goals are being met or your target audience is being reached.
 We believe that in order to create a strong social media strategy, you should execute the following.